w3f/polkadot-wiki/docs/learn/learn-xcm.md

    completion.
 2. **Absolute**: XCM messages are guaranteed to be delivered and interpreted accurately, in order and in a timely fashion.
-3. **Asymmetric**: XCM messages do not have results.
+3. **Asymmetric**: XCM messages out of the box do not have results that let the sender know that the message was received.
 Any results must be separately communicated to the sender with an additional message.
 4. **Agnostic**: XCM makes no assumptions about the nature of the Consensus System between which messages are being passed.